cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 This document specifies OPRF, VOPRF, and POPRF protocols built upon prime-order groups.
 The document describes each protocol variant, along with application considerations, and their security properties.

+This document represents the consensus of the Crypto Forum Research Group (CFRG).

 ## Change log